finom/use-change/README.md

 ## Summary 🧑‍🎓

 Congrats!
 You basically passed the tutorial of how to use `use-change` hook!
-Thousand times simpler than Redux or MobX, right?
 Let's just mention a few last notes:

 **The hook supports two overloads**
 1. Explicit store use.
 At this case you pass the store object to `useChange` hook: `useChange<T>(object: T, key: string)`